-The life of the batteries is dependent upon the logging rate, the event checking rate and the automatic cleaning frequency (AS-7000 only).
+The life of the batteries is dependent upon the type of optional electrodes fitted, the logging rate, the event checking rate and the cleaning interval (AS-6/7000 only).
 During setup of the AquaSonde using SondeLink software, the estimated battery life will be displayed and updated as you alter the logging, event and cleaning settings.